-Secondly, there is the competition for tenants.
-Prospective tenants comprise of people who have different tastes and preferences.
+- Secondly, there is competition for tenants.
+Prospective tenants comprise people who have different tastes and preferences.
 Thus, you are competing for their attention; and need to convince them that your rental property is best placed to suit their needs.

-Thirdly, the timing.
-There are peak and off-peak seasons in the property market and thus, your success will be hedged on these two time periods.
+- Thirdly, the timing.
+There are peak and off-peak seasons in the property market, and thus, you will hedge your success on these two time periods.

-Lastly, your choice of listing.
-In contemporary time, listings are being made in the online space.
-An online listing can be a stepping stone or a setback in equal measure depending on how appealing your listing is.
+- Lastly, is your choice of listing.
+In contemporary times, landlords and managers place listings online.
+An online listing can be a stepping stone or a setback in equal measure, depending on how appealing your listing is.
 It is much easier for a prospective client to move on to the next listing.
-In fact, an average prospect might only spend 3 seconds on a listing before deciding to move on to the next one.
+An average prospect might only spend 3 seconds on a listing before deciding to move on to the next one.